Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Evaluation

 \subsection{Results}

-For all the 3D plots shown in Figures~\ref{gra:opvsco},~\ref{gra:hevsho} and~\ref{gra:sivsmu}, the more left and top a solution lies, the better it is in performance.
-For the ease of readability, the plots report the projection of the solution points on three different planes, i.e., latency, energy and area.
-A common observation valid for all the results presented in this section is the distribution of the solutions found by the proposed MOHaM framework.
-In fact, they are spread over a large Pareto surface rather than being limited to a specific region.
-This is an important advantage of MOHaM as it provides a variety of trade-off solutions from which the most appropriate for the specific use case can be selected.
+For all the results shown in Figures~\ref{gra:opvsco},~\ref{gra:hevsho},~\ref{gra:sivsmu} and~\ref{gra:mohamvssota}, the x-axis represents energy in \textit{mJ}, the y-axis represents latency in \textit{cycles}, and the size of the design points represents the area in \textit{mm\textsuperscript{2}}.
+A common observation valid for all these results is the distribution of the solutions found by MOHaM.
+They are spread over a large Pareto surface rather than limited to a specific region.
+This is an important advantage of MOHaM as it provides a variety of trade-off solutions to choose from.